 RCS has been in the pipeline for some time now, but it’s finally arrived on Android properly.
 First available as an exploit, Google rolled out RCS support for its Google Messages app in late 2019.
 However, it’s not turned on by default, so you’ll need to poke around to turn it on properly.
 While you’ll only get these features if both yourself and your recipient have RCS enabled, it’s still worth turning on, even if it’s only on the off-chance.
 Here’s how to enable RCS in Google Messages.

 Okay, so you have Messages set as your primary messaging app.
 The next thing to do is open the app and go to Settings.
 Do this by tapping the three vertical dots in the upper-right corner.
-You’ll select Settings here, tap Chat features, and finally, Enable chat features to turn RCS messaging on.
-Once you tap this option, a new bar will appear and show the message Setting up (in orange).
-In a few seconds, setup will finish, and the message will read Connected (in green).
+Select Settings, then tap Chat features.
+Finally, Enable chat features to turn RCS messaging on.
+Tapping this option will cause a new bar to appear.
+It will show the message Setting up (in orange).
+Setup will take a few seconds, and then the message will change to Connected (in green).
 It may not work the first time, but you can always retry the configuration by selecting Setting up.
 Of course, if your service provider or region doesn’t allow RCS, you won’t be able to execute the configuration.

 RCS messaging isn’t the only way to customize your messaging.
 You can toggle read receipts and typing indicators from here and learn more about the specific chat features offered by RCS.